willhyper/resume/resume.md

 - willhyper@gmail.com * 669-252-2184 * 800 S Abel St, unit 204, Milpitas, CA 95035

 ## Personal statement
 Years of industrial and academic experience in machine control, interface, and automation to bridge the physical and digital world.
 As a self-starter, incline to do data driven decision making; quick prototyping to enable iterating designs from collaborative feedbacks; skills to decouple large complex systems; experience in product definition, use cases, requirement analysis, test plan, postmortem documentation.
-Domain knowledge in system engineering, semiconductors, medical optics, and optimization(mathematics).
+Domain knowledge in medical imaging, system engineering, semiconductors, and optimization(mathematics).

 ## Computer skills
 Proficient in Python, Java, and Matlab; GIT, flask; microprocessor<sup>[1](#hardware)</sup>.

 ## Work experience
 ### Senior System Software Engineer, KLA-Tencor, Aug 2017 – Present
-- Integrating the best of sensitivity from SEM and speed from optics to deliver a synergized defect-detection solution to the market.
+- Integrating the best of sensitivity from SEM and speed from optics to deliver a synergized defect-detection system.
 - System architect and planning SW/HW spec onto which asynchronous communications among tools are established: redis, sqlite
 - Distributing high volume data (28TB~1PB per wafer) flow into processes.
-Diversity sampling.
 - Bridging factory automation to web service: SEMI, GEM, SECS, klarf, RESTFUL, flask, docker
 - Building Machine learning framework for defect discovery and inference: Tensorlow, keras